Rail transport in Greece: Military railways (1916–1918)

 Some of these railway lines continued operating for scheduled passenger and freight service after the conclusion of the war, under the company "Local Railways of Macedonia".

 Current status

-The running of the Greek railways is divided between the Hellenic Railways Organisation, which owns and maintains the infrastructure, and TrainOSE, and other companies which run the trains on the network.
+The running of the Greek railways is divided between the Hellenic Railways Organisation and GAIAOSE which owns and maintains the infrastructure, and Hellenic Train, and smaller other companies which run the trains on the network.